 Supporting clients by working with community partners to resolve medical, legal, housing, and financial issues that are barriers to treatment;

-Maintaining current and accurate confidential records of client files in Mamisarvik’s case management system and attend to related requests for documentation in a timely and consistent manner;
+Maintaining current and accurate confidential records of client files in Mamisarvik’s case management system and attending to related requests for documentation in a timely and consistent manner;

 Creating and maintaining a waitlist for prospective clients for the Mamisarvik treatment programs;

-The ideal candidate will have a thorough understanding of intake services and knowledge of Inuit culture, values, Inuit Qaujimajatuqangit and traditional practices.
-The ability to communicate in Inuktitut is an asset.
+The ideal candidate will have a thorough understanding of intake services and treatment options, knowledge of the unique needs and issues impacting Inuit communities, and Inuit culture and values.

-Excellent interpersonal awareness, active listening, critical thinking, communication, analytical, and organizational skills are necessary.
+Excellent interpersonal, active listening, critical thinking, communication, analytical, and organizational skills are necessary.

-The ability to work within a team environment, maintain confidentiality, ensure client privacy, use of computers (word processing, case management system, e-mail and internet) and meet attendance requirements is essential.
-The working environment involves the occasional requirement to support and respond to clients in distress and/or manage delicate interpersonal issues.
+The ability to work within a team environment, maintain confidentiality, ensure client privacy, use computer applications (word processing, case management system, e-mail, and internet) and meet attendance requirements is essential.

-The knowledge, skills and abilities for this role would typically be acquired through a post-secondary degree in social work, counselling, addictions, human service management, or another related field and two years of related professional work experience.
+A post-secondary degree in social work, counselling, addictions, human service management, or another related fieldand two years of related professional work experience is preferred.